 Supine and upright abdominal x-rays should be taken and are usually adequate to diagnose obstruction.
 Although only laparotomy can definitively diagnose strangulation, careful serial clinical examination may provide early warning.
-Elevated WBCs and acidosis may indicate that strangulation has already occurred, but these signs may be absent if the venous outflow from the strangulated loop of bowel is decreased.
+Elevated white blood cells and acidosis may indicate that strangulation has already occurred, but these signs may be absent if the venous outflow from the strangulated loop of bowel is decreased.

 On plain x-rays, a ladderlike series of distended small-bowel loops is typical of small-bowel obstruction but may also occur with obstruction of the right colon.
 Fluid levels in the bowel can be seen in upright views.
-Similar, although perhaps less dramatic, x-ray findings and symptoms occur in ileus (paralysis of the intestine without obstruction—see Ileus); differentiation can be difficult.
-Distended loops and fluid levels may be absent with an obstruction of the upper jejunum or with closed-loop strangulating obstructions (as may occur with volvulus).
+Similar, although perhaps less dramatic, x-ray findings and symptoms occur in ileus Ileus Ileus is a temporary arrest of intestinal peristalsis.
+It occurs most commonly after abdominal surgery, particularly when the intestines have been manipulated.
+Symptoms are nausea, vomiting... read more (paralysis of the intestine without obstruction); differentiation can be difficult.
+Distended loops and fluid levels may be absent with an obstruction of the proximal jejunum or with closed-loop strangulating obstructions (as may occur with volvulus).
 Infarcted bowel may produce a mass effect on x-ray.
 Gas in the bowel wall (pneumatosis intestinalis) indicates gangrene.

 In large-bowel obstruction, abdominal x-ray shows distention of the colon proximal to the obstruction.
 In cecal volvulus, there may be a large gas bubble in the mid-abdomen or left upper quadrant.
 With both cecal and sigmoid volvulus, a contrast enema shows the site of obstruction by a typical “bird-beak” deformity at the site of the twist; the procedure may actually reduce a sigmoid volvulus.
 If contrast enema is not done, colonoscopy can be used to decompress a sigmoid volvulus but rarely works with a cecal volvulus.